 - Now in the Duration section, we can leave the default option of Auto.
 This will essentially leave the butterfly on the slide till we either move to another slide or exit the slideshow.
 If you wanted to include a 3rd or 4th animation then you would set this option to the number of seconds you want the butterfly to be displayed.

-- Now that both images are animated, click and drag the butterfly over the top of the caterpillar and make the image larger
+- The images are now animated.
+Click and drag the butterfly over the top of the caterpillar and make the image larger.

 - We are now ready to preview our animation